MartaSolo/find-place-fs/README.md

 ## Instalation:

-To run the app in the development mode please provide Google Maps API key and TomTom Api Key.
+To run the app in the development mode please provide Google Maps API key and Foursquare API Key.
 Put them as variables in .env file (look at .env_sample file).

 1. You have to have node.js installed.
 2. Download the project files.